Should the Catholic Church Recognise a 'Queer Saint'?

 Missionaries accompanied the colonists, Sepahvand said, with the intention of teaching natives the proper Christian way of living.
 The goal was to "purify the earth of its evils" and "extinguish sin" among the native population—one of which was sodomy.
 "Indeed, the word 'faggot' comes from these times, a reference to the small pieces of wood that would be used to light the executing fires," Sepahvand said.

 In 1614, a Tupi man known as "Tibira" was sentenced to death for the crime of sodomy.
 He was to be executed in a public spectacle, to serve as a local object lesson: that same-sex sexuality was no longer going to be tolerated.
 And so Tibira was strapped in front of a cannon and blown to pieces.
-"But only after he had been baptised," said Sepahvand.
+"But only after he had been baptized," said Sepahvand.
 "In their apparent 'benevolence,' the missionaries wanted to make sure that upon death, Tibira would arrive in heaven and there could choose to join the male or the female group of angels singing God's praise."
 Hallelujah, indeed.

 The reason we know about this spectacular murder is because a French Capuchin monk passing through Maranhão recorded the execution in his travel diary.
 Yves D'Evreux's account is the only record of Tibira's execution.
 Naturally, his short report was quickly forgotten; it's just one of innumerous examples of monstrosities committed by European colonialists and the Catholic Church in Brazil and beyond.
 Four centuries later, however, something unusual happened: A gay activist group in Bahia, also in northeastern Brazil, came across this incident as part of its research into local history.
 The director of the Grupo Gay da Bahia and one of Brazil's leading gay rights activists, Luiz Mott, decided to put Tibira's death back in the spotlight a few years ago, starting a campaign to highlight him as the first documented case of homophobic murder in Latin America, and thus, the first homosexual "martyr" within the region.

-Mott's goal is to get the Catholic Church to officially recognise Tibira as a "queer saint."
+Mott's goal is to get the Catholic Church to officially recognize Tibira as a "queer saint."
 The campaign has made headlines across Brazil, and, last December, Mott successfully lobbied for the erection of a monument to Tibira in São Luis, Maranhão.

 His campaign for martyrdom is, of course, is almost certainly destined to fail—a political act more than anything.
-Nevertheless, Mott continues to spread the gospel of Tibira's story; he has donated part of his organisation's archive to the Schwules Museum, including a pamphlet it published in 2014 to mark the fourth centenary of the execution featuring the only known visual representation of Tibira on the cover.
+Nevertheless, Mott continues to spread the gospel of Tibira's story; he has donated part of his organization's archive to the Schwules Museum, including a pamphlet it published in 2014 to mark the fourth centenary of the execution featuring the only known visual representation of Tibira on the cover.

 The Bahia brochure caught Sepahvand's eye as he prepared to curate a Schwules exhibition called Odarodle: An imaginary their_story of naturepeoples, 1535–2017, currently on display at the museum, that aimed to re-read LGBTQ history from a post-colonial perspective.
 (Full disclosure: I'm an employee of the Schwules Museum and a member of its board of directors.)